 One such chart is this one by Julie Frink, based on observations in Irvine, Orange County, California.
 It shows the eating seasons of 27 avocado varieties.

-Just keep in mind that these charts are general.
+Just keep in mind that any chart is going to be general.
 When fruit from your tree will taste best to you might be on the front end or back end of the months listed.
-As another example, I also always try a Reed fruit from my tree in May and they always taste okay even though, according to the chart above, most people say the Reed season starts later.

 You might also be interested in knowing that the California Department of Food and Agriculture’s Avocado Inspection Program controls when commercial farmers can pick and sell their fruit.
 They issue release dates such as this one, and these dates can also be used by us backyard growers as guides for when to harvest.
 For example, the 2017 release date for any size of Hass (even small) was January 16 while the release date for any size of Lamb was six months later, on July 17.